cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Private and Public Keys are produced to enable the sign and verify opertaions for each of the ML-DSA Algorithms.

-This document requests the registration of the following key types in {{-IANA.jose.key-types}}:
+This document requests the registration of the following key types in {{-IANA.jose}}:

 | Name    | kty | Description
 |---
 | ML-DSA  | ML-DSA     | JSON Web Key Type for the ML-DSA Algorithm Family.
 {: #jose-key-type align="left" title="JSON Web Key Type for ML-DSA"}

-This document requests the registration of the following algorithms in {{-IANA.cose.key-types}}:
+This document requests the registration of the following algorithms in {{-IANA.cose}}:

 | Name       | kty | Description
 |---